Ducki67/Ducki67/README.md

 >- [Site](https://ducki67.github.io/D67.site/)
 >- - **EEE**
 >- [Repo](https://github.com/Ducki67/EEE) _Made in Html for trolling_
->- *Send this link to someone 😄 on Discord*, Link: *https://ducki67.github.io/EEE*
+>- *Send this link to someone 😄 on Discord*, Link: *https://ducki67.github.io/EEE* or add /goober to the end of the link for a 2nd suprise :))
 >- - **FN Redirect dlls**
->- *Just redirect dlls to hostit on Github for launchers, the dlls Not made by me.* [Repo](https://github.com/Ducki67/Fortnite-redirect-dlls)
+>- *Just redirect dlls to host it on Github for launchers, the dlls Not made by me.* [Repo](https://github.com/Ducki67/Fortnite-redirect-dlls)